 What is food photography?

-Moments are countless and so are the pictures.
 A successful photo is like a dish that has all the necessary ingredients in the right quantities.
+That’s true for every genre, but what an appropriate metaphor for an article about food photography!

 Well, as can be noted, photography and cooking are not so different.
 So, how about mixing those two and practicing food photography?